The Broken Process Behind B2B Content

 Content is fuel in the B2B buyer’s journey, but tried and true approaches aren’t as effective as they used to be.
 Here’s why.

 Delivering the right content to the right person at the right time is no longer optional for increasing pipeline and revenue — it’s critical.
 This is especially pertinent with the rapid expansion of buying groups: champions, influencers, decision makers, ratifiers, and end users all require content to address their specific needs at different stages of the journey.
 Forrester reports that over 80% of purchases now involve complex buying groups, and 63% include at least four people — compared to 47% in 2017.
-The number of interactions during the purchase process has also increased, rising from an average of 17 in 2019 to 27 in 2021.
-This has further fueled the need for more content.
+The number of interactions during the purchase process has also increased, rising from an average of 17 in 2019 to 27 in 2021, and it continues to grow.

 Marketers have already responded by doubling down on content production — the Content Marketing Institute reports that, on average, 26% of B2B marketing budgets are allocated to content.
 As a result, buyers are now inundated with content at every touchpoint, and competition for their time and attention has never been more fierce.
 But quantity isn’t enough — marketers also need to enable prospects to self-direct their own content experiences as they progress through the buyer’s journey.
 That’s the real competitive advantage.